sourcegraph/scip-java/docs/manual-configuration.md

   junit junit 4.13.2  /path/to/junit.jar
   org.hamcrest hamcrest-core 1.3  /path/to/hamcrest-core.jar
   ```
-  The `dependencies.txt` format is used by lsif-java to map symbols such as
+  The `dependencies.txt` format is used by scip-java to map symbols such as
   `org.junit.Assert` to Maven co-ordinates like `junit:junit:4.13.2`.
 As long as
   your Sourcegraph instance has another repository that defines that symbol, the
   cross-repository navigation should succeed.
 Only jar files are supported at